-Most people really don’t understand or appreciate the different hues of colors available to them.
+Most people don’t understand or appreciate the different hues of colors available to them.

 It's the same with LEDs.
 If you were to place a set of white LEDs with a set of red LEDs, you’d be amazed at how different they look.
 All the extra color control settings you have with LEDs (dimming, color temperature, etc.) should be harnessed for different effects and moods.
 The right combination can be the difference between awesome and awful.

-Take the orangey yellow that many of us love for our kitchen lighting.
-It’s produced by a combination of red and yellow phosphors with a hint of blue.
-We can also get that feeling from red LEDs, but the red for our kitchen would be more of the reddish pinky/purple family.
-These colors mixed together give us more light and are typically used in restaurants.
+Take the orangey-yellow that many of us love for our kitchen lighting.
+It’s produced by a combination of red and yellow with a hint of blue.
+We can also get that feeling from red LEDs.
+Mixing these colors gives us more light and is typically used in restaurants.
 Finding these combinations for particular applications is one of the benefits of having so much control over light color with LEDs.

 How To Identify The Color Temperature of Lighting You Are Buying